This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Blueberry Muffin

-These step-by-step photos and instructions help you visualize how to make a single blueberry muffin.
+These photos and instructions help you visualize how to make this single serving blueberry muffin recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a separate small bowl, whisk together the melted butter and sugar.
-Add the egg yolk, vanilla, and milk and whisk until completely blended.
+2. In a separate bowl, whisk together the melted butter and sugar.
+Add the egg yolk, vanilla, and milk, and whisk until smooth.

-3. Stir the wet ingredients into the dry ingredients and gently fold in the blueberries.
-Pour into a buttered 10-ounce ramekin and place on a small baking sheet to catch any possible drips.
+3. Stir the wet ingredients into the dry ingredients until just combined, then gently fold in the blueberries.
+Pour the batter into a buttered 10-ounce ramekin and place it on a small baking sheet.

 four photos showing how to make a single blueberry muffin.